UBS-IB/bayesian_tree/README.md

     [PerpendicularRegressionNode](bayesian_decision_tree/classification.py)

   * **Hyperplane Trees**:
-    Decision/regression trees using _arbitrarily oriented hyperplanes_.
+    Decision/regression trees using _arbitrarily-oriented hyperplanes_.
 These models
     are more flexible than perpendicular trees as they cover a much larger search space.